Philo Farnsworth: Early life

 In 1923, the family moved to Provo, Utah, and Farnsworth attended Brigham Young High School that fall.
 His father died of pneumonia in January 1924 at age 58, and Farnsworth assumed responsibility for sustaining the family while finishing high school.
 After graduating BYHS in June 1924, he applied to the United States Naval Academy in Annapolis, Maryland, where he earned the nation's second-highest score on academy recruiting tests.
 However, he was already thinking ahead to his television projects; he learned that the government would own his patents if he stayed in the military, so he obtained an honorable discharge within months of joining under a provision in which the eldest child in a fatherless family could be excused from military service to provide for his family.
-He returned to Provo and enrolled at Brigham Young University, but he was not allowed by the faculty to attend their advanced science classes based upon policy considerations.
+He returned to Provo and enrolled at Brigham Young University, but he was not allowed by the faculty to attend their advanced science classes.
 He attended anyway and made use of the university's research labs, and he earned a Junior Radio-Trician certification from the National Radio Institute, and full certification in 1925.
 While attending college, he met Provo High School student Elma "Pem" Gardner (1908–2006), whom he eventually married.

 Farnsworth worked while his sister Agnes took charge of the family home and the second-floor boarding house, with the help of a cousin living with the family.
 The Farnsworths later moved into half of a duplex, with family friends the Gardners moving into the other side when it became vacant.
 He developed a close friendship with Pem's brother Cliff Gardner, who shared his interest in electronics, and the two moved to Salt Lake City to start a radio repair business.
 The business failed, and Gardner returned to Provo.

 Farnsworth remained in Salt Lake City and became acquainted with Leslie Gorrell and George Everson, a pair of San Francisco philanthropists who were then conducting a Salt Lake City Community Chest fund-raising campaign.
 They agreed to fund his early television research with an initial $6,000 in backing, and set up a laboratory in Los Angeles for Farnsworth to carry out his experiments.

 Plaque at the location of Farnsworth's San Francisco laboratory on Green Street.

 Farnsworth married Pem on May 27, 1926, and the two traveled to Berkeley, California, in a Pullman coach.
 They rented a house at 2910 Derby Street, from which he applied for his first television patent, which was granted on August 26, 1930.
 By that time they had moved across the bay to San Francisco, where Farnsworth set up his new lab at 202 Green Street.